Complaints

 Comic Relief takes complaints seriously and has an internal process which guides how we handle complaints.

-We will respond to a complaint within 14 days of receiving it.
-If a complaint requires further investigation, we will send an interim response and will advise you of our findings within 30 days.
+We aim to respond to a complaint within 10 working days of receiving it, however if a complaint requires further investigation, we will send an interim response and will advise you of our findings within 4 weeks of receipt of your complaint.

-If you are not happy with our response please let us know as soon as possible.
-Your complaint will be referred to a more senior member of staff, who will carry out a review and let you know the outcome within 30 days.
+If you are not happy with our response, please let us know as soon as possible.
+Your complaint will be referred to a more senior member of staff, who will carry out a review and let you know the outcome of their investigation within 4 weeks.

-Comic Relief handles all complaints impartially, and making a complaint will not affect the future level of service you receive from us.
+Comic Relief seeks to handle all complaints impartially, and making a complaint will not affect the future level of service you receive from us.

 We may be unable to investigate and resolve complaints if they refer to an incident more than three months in the past.